-As a business owner who literally has to think ahead all the time, planning and making decisions while trying to avoid past mistakes, it can seem literally impossible to empty the mind and focus on the NOW...until I am making soap, that is, or wrapping a beautiful gift basket, and am so caught up in it that there isn't room for any kind of thought.
-I am completely immersed in, and in love with, what I am doing at the present moment.
+As a business owner who literally has to think ahead all the time, planning and making decisions while trying to avoid past mistakes, it can seem literally impossible to empty the mind and focus on the NOW...until I am making soap, that is, or wrapping a beautiful gift basket, or cooking a holiday meal with my kids, and am so caught up in it that there isn't room for any kind of thought.
+I am completely immersed in, and in love with, what I am doing in the present moment.
 That's being in the flow.

-Since we can't make soap, or do whatever it is we love for that matter, every minute of every day, I have included a list of simple hacks to help you stay present and riding the wave of the now instead of resisting it, obscuring it or bombarding it with unhelpful, pain-causing memories, resentments, fantasies, and other types of obsessive thoughts.
+Since we can't make soap or do whatever else it is we love every minute of every day, I have included a list of simple hacks to help you stay present and riding the wave of the now instead of resisting it, obscuring it or bombarding it with unhelpful, pain-causing memories, resentments, fantasies, and other types of obsessive thoughts.

 The present moment is all we have so...you better read this!

 10 Mindfulness Exercises To Keep You In The Here And Now